cryptobrig/vertstack/README.md

 Prioritized list for getting closer:

-1. **Security Enhancements**: Add security-focused linting rules and implement other security best practices.
-2. **Performance Optimization**: Set up code splitting and lazy loading for improved performance.
-3. **Accessibility Implementation** Implement accessibility checks in ESLint and ensure the template follows accessibility best practices.
+1. **PWA Support (if required)**: Implement service workers and add a web app manifest for progressive web app capabilities.
-4. **SEO Optimization**: Add React Helmet for basic SEO setup.
+2. **SEO Optimization**: Add React Helmet for basic SEO setup.
 Important for applications needing to be discoverable through search engines.
+3. **Internationalization (i18n) (if required)**: Add support for multiple languages if required for your application.
-5. **Expanded Documentation**: Provide more comprehensive documentation on project structure, design decisions, and best practices.
-Create a landing page site for VERT stack and which will house any further documentation.
+4. **Expanded Documentation**: Provide more comprehensive documentation on project structure, design decisions, and best practices.
+Create a landing page site for VERT stack for wider audience and better documentation.

 Nice to haves.
 Will get to them at some point:

-- **Internationalization (i18n) (if required)**: Add support for multiple languages if required for your application.
-- **PWA Support (if required)**: Implement service workers and add a web app manifest for progressive web app capabilities.
 - **Authentication and authorization**: Basic authentication system

 Feel free to submit a pull request. :)